 Introduction: How to better create accessibility has been a hot topic in academia, especially for those in society with various disabilities, who are often entitled to certain accommodations that easily enable them to work or learn at the same level.
-However, despite the availability of targeted accommodations, there are many places that are not even minimally close to normalizing the lives of people with disabilities.
+However, despite the availability of targeted accommodations, many places are not even minimally close to normalizing the lives of people with disabilities.

-New research to help blind community
+New research to help the blind community

 In the Baylor study, blind and sighted people were required to interpret the results of the lithophanes data by touch or sight.
 The results showed an overall accuracy rate of about 79 percent for the testers but even higher for the blind participants in the study.
 The average test accuracy for blind people interpreting the five slates by touch was 96.7%, and the accuracy for sighted interpretation of the backlit slates was even 92.2%.
 Meanwhile, for blindfolded sighted test participants, their tactile interpretation score was 79.8%, lower than blind participants but still impressive.

 Not only were the sighted participants able to interpret the data accurately, but the blind participants’ tactile accuracy was at least as good as, if not better, the visual interpretation.
 The lithographic prints could be made with a small commercial 3D printer, Formlabs‘ Form3B+ printer.
 The use of resin 3D printing enables the high visual accuracy of the data.
 With resin 3D printing, each stone tablet is printed at a resolution of 100 microns using a gray light-sensitive resin, thus providing an accurate message for interpretation by blind participants.
 The choice of 3D printing was also cost-effective: the printer was less than $5,000, making the project relatively easy to replicate at other universities.